syncfusion-content/wpf-docs/wpf/PropertyGrid/Keyboard-Navigation-support.md

 By default property grid will handle the keyboard navigation, so pressing keydown(Up and Down) will move the focus to next/previous editor from current editor.
 For all built-in editors, moving focus to next editor will be handled by PropertyGrid.
 To achieve this focus handling behavior in custom editors, that editors need to be overrides the `ShouldPropertyGridTryToHandleKeyDown` method which the editors has inherited from `BaseTypeEditor` instead of `ITypeEditor`.

-If the method `ShouldPropertyGridTryToHandleKeyDown` returns true, the proeprty grid control should be allowed to handle the key down events based on the key, and the editor will handles the key down event for `false` value.
+If the method `ShouldPropertyGridTryToHandleKeyDown` returns true, the property grid control should be allowed to handle the key down events based on the key, and the editor will handles the key down event for `false` value.

 {% tabs %}
 {% highlight C# %}